dojo/cli/README.md

 * `dojo create` - provides scaffolding for new Dojo 2 projects.

-* `dojo build` - for building Dojo2 applications and custom elements
+* `dojo build` - for building Dojo 2 applications and custom elements
-* `dojo test` - for testing Dojo2 applications
+* `dojo test` - for testing Dojo 2 applications

 If you try to use a command that is not installed, the CLI will give you instructions on how to install the command.